We’ve heard our entire lives that exercise is the key to good health, and that rule is all the more important as we venture into our golden years.

 Cardiovascular Health & Circulation

-Cardiovascular health is important no matter what age you are, but as we all know, it often becomes more of an issue once we get into our elder years.
+Cardiovascular stamina, health and fitness is important no matter what age you are, but as we all know, it often becomes more of an issue once we get into our elder years.
 The doctors tell us more and more to focus on keeping our cardiovascular system in top-notch shape, and that’s exactly what an exercise bike does.
-Riding an exercise bike for even as little as 5 minutes a day can help improve blood circulation, lower high blood pressure, and regulate blood sugar.
+Riding an exercise bike for even as little as 5 minutes a day can help improve blood circulation, lower high blood pressure, increase stamina, and regulate blood sugar.
 Harvard research associate Anna Lusk, PhD, conducted a study of 18,000 women over the course of 6 years and found that, “On average, cyclists live 2 years longer than nonbikers and take 15% fewer sick days.”

 Let me explain how cycling works so wonderfully.
 Cardio exercise, regardless of the type, stimulates the capillaries in the muscles.
 For those who don’t know what capillaries are, think of them like highway interchanges for your blood flow.
 They work to distribute blood efficiently, so when they’re stimulated, it opens up the blood flow highways and helps to deliver oxygen and nutrients to the rest of your body more easily.
-You can probably see why this is extremely important for your body and health.
+You can probably see why this is extremely important for your body, health and fitness.
 The improved blood circulation and reduced blood pressure can help prevent potential future issues such as clogged arteries and even heart attacks.

 After careful consideration of around 25 different stationary bike models, the Schwinn 270 recumbent bike proved itself to be the #1 best exercise bike for seniors.
-Its contoured seat offers unmatched comfort and it has countless features that are extremely useful to elders monitoring their health.
+Its contoured adjustable seat offers unmatched comfort and it has countless features that are extremely useful to elders monitoring their health and fitness.
 However, if you don’t want to spend upwards of $500 on an exercise bike, then the Exerpeutic 900XL is the best value for your dollar at only $169.
 Whichever model you decide to go with, make sure your happiness is top priority.
 Get the bike that suits your needs best.